clearhaus/gateway-api-docs/website/content/gateway/api_reference/resources/authorizations/authorizations.md

 {{% description_term %}}series[type] {{% regex %}}(recurring|unscheduled){{% /regex %}}{{% /description_term %}}
 {{% description_details %}}The type of series.
 This parameter is used exactly when initiating a series.
 To create a subsequent-in-series authorization use.
-`series\[previous\]\[...\]`.
+`series[previous][...]`.

-`recurring`\: A series of transactions where the cardholder has explicitly agreed that the merchant may repeatedly charge the cardholder at regular, predetermined intervals that may not exceed 1 year.<!-- TODO: List these -->
+- `recurring`\: A series of transactions where the cardholder has explicitly agreed that the merchant may repeatedly charge the cardholder at regular, predetermined intervals that may not exceed 1 year.
-`unscheduled`\: A series of transactions where the cardholder has explicitly agreed that the merchant may repeatedly charge the cardholder at non-predetermined times, e.g. based on cardholder usage.
+- `unscheduled`\: A series of transactions where the cardholder has explicitly agreed that the merchant may repeatedly charge the cardholder at non-predetermined times, e.g. based on cardholder usage.

 {{% regex_optional %}}Conditional.{{% /regex_optional %}}
 Cannot be present if `series[previous]` is present.